-Have you ever tried pairing a fried tilapia fillet with bacon rashers?
+Have you ever tried pairing fried tilapia fillet with bacon rashers?
 It’s time to discover this unlikely yet enticing combination.
-Incorporate a mildly flavored tilapia fish with a slab of salty bacon and discover a captivating combination.
-To compliment and complete this mildly delicious dish, try making our butternut squash risotto for your starch.
-If you love tilapia, you’ll surely love grilled tilapia with lemon butter sauce!
+Top a mildly flavored tilapia fish with a slab of salty bacon and discover a union of flavors.
+To complement and complete this mildly delicious dish, try making our butternut squash risotto for your starch.
+If you love tilapia dishes, make sure to try this grilled tilapia recipe with lemon butter sauce!

 Tips for Making Fried Tilapia with Bacon

 Tilapia has such a mild taste that there are so many ways to amp up its flavor.
-Many combinations of ingredients and spices will work well with it.
-Take note of our five helpful tips to help get you started with this easy tilapia recipe.
+Many combinations of ingredients and spices will work well with this fried fish.
+Take note of our five helpful tips to help get you started with this easy tilapia recipe:

-- Make sure the oil is hot enough before placing your fish fillets.
-Wait until the oil starts to bubble a bit.
-It’s a go when you hear popping sounds coming from your skillet or pan.
-You can opt to use a cast-iron skillet as it takes longer to heat up and will help avoid burning the tilapia fillet.
+- Make sure the oil is hot enough before you cook the fish.
+It should form tiny bubbles first.
+Once you see them and hear subtle pop sounds, you’ll know the oil is ready.
+You can opt to use a cast-iron skillet as it takes longer to heat up and will help avoid burning what you’re cooking.

 - Add some garnish to your dish.
-Sprinkle a handful of cilantro, parsley, basil, oregano, or tarragon on your fried tilapia fillet to add a fresh pop of color and aroma.
+Sprinkle a handful of green herbs on your fried tilapia fillet to add a pop of color and fresh aroma.

 How To Make Pan Fried Tilapia with Bacon